On the relation between the Einstein field equations and the Jacobi-Ricci-Bianchi system: Tetrad formalisms

 such that (\ref{cartan1}) completely defines the connection.

 The commutation coefficients ${{\gamma}^c}_{ab}$ are defined by

 or

-where ${e_a}^i$ and ${\omega^a}_i$ are the coordinate components\footnote{a comma denoting a partial derivative or a directional derivative, depending on the index used} of the basis vectors and dual one-forms.
+a comma denoting a partial derivative or a frame derivative, depending on the index used.
 The first Cartan equations (\ref{cartan1}) express that the connection is torsion-free and hence relate the connection and commutation coefficients by

 which, for a rigid basis, by (\ref{Gammasymm}) is equivalent with

 Introducing the components $R^a{}_{bcd}$ of the curvature two-forms by

 the second Cartan equation becomes